Harvard University T.H. Chan School of Public Health

 Coordinating IRB submissions and compliance through developing Human Subject Research Protocols

-PLEASE NOTE: This position has a term appointment of one year from the date of hire with the possibility for extension.
+PLEASE NOTE: This position has a term appointment of 1 year from date of hire, with the possibility of extension.

 Harvard University offers an outstanding benefits package including: